WEAK STOMACH ACID AND THE RELATIONSHIP TO

 - H. Pylori is the only bacteria recognized as a Grade I Carcinogen by the World Health Organization (it is strongly associated with Stomach Cancer and Pancreatic Cancer).

-Optimal salivary pH should be a slightly alkali 7.4 (on a pH scale, 7 is neutral, 1 is extremely acidic, and 14 is extremely alkali), while the stomach should be somewhere between 1 and 2 (although some sources will erroneously tell you that it can be as high as 3.5 or even 4).
-You will almost always find an inverse relationship between the pH of the stomach and the pH of the body.
-Healthy people have an alkali body and a very acidic stomach.
+Healthy people have a slightly alkali body and a very acidic stomach.
 Unhealthy people (a huge percentage of Americans) tend to have an acidic body (all sick people are acidic), meaning it is likely that their stomach will not be acidic enough.
 What are the consequences of poor quality / quantity of stomach acid?
 They are many and potentially severe.

 (LOW STOMACH ACID)